mesosphere/dcos-kafka-service/README.md

 ### Topic Operations

-These operations mirror what's available using `bin/kafka-topics.sh`.
+These operations mirror what is available with `bin/kafka-topics.sh`.

 #### List Topics